art-from-the-machine/Mantella/README.md

 ## xVASynth
-1. Download xVASynth via Steam (https://store.steampowered.com/app/1765720/xVASynth/) or Nexus (https://www.nexusmods.com/skyrimspecialedition/mods/44184).
+1. Download xVASynth via [Steam](https://store.steampowered.com/app/1765720/xVASynth/) or [Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/44184).

 2. Download xVASynth trained voice models of Skyrim for all or any characters that you are likely to encounter.
 If downloading all models sounds a bit daunting, you can start with the "Male Nord" and "Male Soldier" voice models to at least allow talking to Skyrim guards.
 You will have to do this manually through the Nexus Mods page or automatically using Nexus Premium, whose API is implemented within xVASynth:

-* Under "Optional" (not "Old") from https://www.nexusmods.com/skyrimspecialedition/mods/44184?tab=files and store the zipped files in a folder.
+* The voice models can be found under "Optional" (not "Old") from [here](https://www.nexusmods.com/skyrimspecialedition/mods/44184?tab=files) and store the zipped files in a folder.
 Open xVASynth and drag all zipped voice model files from the folder into the voices panel.
 Wait for the installation to complete (this may take some time; a popup will display when finished saying "x models installed successfully").
 If this method doesn't work for you, you can also unzip the models manually into the correct xVASynth folder (xVASynth\resources\app\models\skyrim).
 Once the extraction is complete, you can delete the zipped voice model files.

 * If you are subscribed to Nexus Premium, open xVASynth and select "Get More Voices" from the bottom left corner.
 Unselect all games except for Skyrim and download all models.
 Note that this may require restarting a few times for the downloads to properly complete.

-3. Download the .lip plugin for xVASynth here: https://www.nexusmods.com/skyrimspecialedition/mods/55605 and download FaceFXWrapper from here (you do not need to download CK64Fixes): https://www.nexusmods.com/skyrimspecialedition/mods/20061.
+3. Download the .lip plugin for xVASynth [here](https://www.nexusmods.com/skyrimspecialedition/mods/55605) and download FaceFXWrapper from [here](https://www.nexusmods.com/skyrimspecialedition/mods/20061) (you do not need to download CK64Fixes).
 Instructions on how to install these are on the .lip plugin Nexus page.
 Make sure to place FaceFXWrapper in the plugins folder as stated on the .lip plugin page.

-4. Download the Elder Scrolls pronunciation dictionary from here, and follow the instructions to install: https://www.nexusmods.com/skyrimspecialedition/mods/56778/
+4. Download the Elder Scrolls pronunciation dictionary from [here](https://www.nexusmods.com/skyrimspecialedition/mods/56778/), and follow the instructions to install.

 5. In the xVASynth UI, if "Skyrim" is not already selected, please do so by clicking the arrows symbol in the top left corner.
 On the navigation bar on the top right of the xVASynth UI, click on the "ae" icon.
 Once opened, click on the CMUDict dictionary and select "Enable All" in the bottom left corner.
 Do the same for "xVADict - Elder Scrolls" received from the above step.
 Once done, close this menu and navigate to the settings menu by selecting the gear icon in the top right corner and ensure that "Audio sample rate (Hz)" is set to 44100.
 You can also select whether to process voicelines via you CPU or (NVIDIA) GPU from this menu.